 Students are encouraged to undertake a voluntary summer project in industry or a research laboratory.
 Recent locations for overseas summer projects have included Beijing, Tokyo, Bochum, Krakow, Santa Barbara and Boston.

 A voluntary industrial tour to an overseas destination is organised in most Easter holidays.
-Recent destinations include China, California, Italy, Poland and Ontario.
+Recent destinations include China, Sweden, Italy, Poland and Ontario.